princelundgren/automator-collection/README.md

 This will convert the video to simple small sized 1080p video, which is compatible with most software/devices.
 For instance it is compatible with Google Cardboard players(I recommend AAA VR Player for Android), VLC on Mac & Android etc.

-## Start Counter-Strike:Global Offensive in high CPU priority
+## Start Counter-Strike:Global Offensive with high CPU priority
-Use this script to start CS:GO in high CPU priority for better gaming performance.
+Use this script to start CS:GO with high CPU priority for better gaming performance.
 Export the script as .app for easier launch.

 ## Crop image to 1080p